Japanese language: Classification

 Japanese is a member of the Japonic language family, which also includes the Ryukyuan languages spoken in the Ryukyu Islands.
-As these closely related languages are commonly treated as dialects of the same language, Japanese is often called a language isolate.
+As these closely related languages are commonly treated as dialects of the same language, Japanese is sometimes called a language isolate.

-According to Martine Irma Robbeets, Japanese has been subject to more attempts to show its relation to other languages than any other language in the world.
-Since Japanese first gained the consideration of linguists in the late 19th century, attempts have been made to show its genealogical relation to languages or language families such as Ainu, Korean, Chinese, Tibeto-Burman, Uralic, Altaic (or Ural-Altaic), Mon–Khmer and Malayo-Polynesian.
-At the fringe, some linguists have suggested a link to Indo-European languages, including Greek, and to Lepcha.
+According to Martine Robbeets, Japanese has been subject to more attempts to show its relation to other languages than any other language in the world.
+Since Japanese first gained the consideration of linguists in the late 19th century, attempts have been made to show its genealogical relation to languages or language families such as Ainu, Korean, Chinese, Tibeto-Burman, Uralic, Altaic (or Ural-Altaic), Austroasiatic, Austronesian and Dravidian.
+At the fringe, some linguists have even suggested a link to Indo-European languages, including Greek, or to Sumerian.
 Main modern theories try to link Japanese either to northern Asian languages, like Korean or the proposed larger Altaic family, or to various Southeast Asian languages, especially Austronesian.
 None of these proposals have gained wide acceptance (and the Altaic family itself is now considered controversial).
 As it stands, only the link to Ryukyuan has wide support.

-Other theories view the Japanese language as an early creole language formed through inputs from at least two distinct language groups, or as a distinct language of its own that has absorbed various aspects from neighbouring languages.
+Other theories view the Japanese language as an early creole language formed through inputs from at least two distinct language groups, or as a distinct language of its own that has absorbed various aspects from neighboring languages.